rasky/small64/README.md

   * 1 oscillator (sinusoidal, triangle, noise)
   * Filter per instrument (high or band)

-The song was composed in [MuLab](https://www.mutools.com/), with the note data exported into .mid file, and a quick converter to convert this to linear arrays.
-There was no need to make patterns / order list kind of data storage, because the LZ type decompression of UPKR already handled the repetitive patterns very well.
-There was 4 tracks, with note numbers 1-127 representing the triggering of instrument #1 of that channel (track), while note numbers 129-255 representing triggering of the instrument #2 of that channel.
+The song was composed in [MuLab](https://www.mutools.com/) with the note data exported into a .mid file, and a quick converter to convert this to linear arrays.
+There was no need to make patterns/order list kind of data storage, because the LZ type decompression of UPKR already handled the repetitive patterns very well.
+There were 4 tracks, with note numbers 1-127 representing the triggering of instrument #1 of that channel (track), while note numbers 129-255 represented triggering of instrument #2 of that channel.

-Finally, to get the instrument settings from the MuLab project file, the vst2 was programmed to store its settings as JSON in the DAW project (using the GetChunk / SetChunk mechanism).
+Finally, to get the instrument settings from the MuLab project file, the vst2 instrument was programmed to store its settings as JSON in the DAW project (using the GetChunk/SetChunk mechanism).
 We were happy to see that MuLab did not apply any compression to its project files, so it was relatively easy to write a script to scrape the JSONs from the MuLab project file.